We care passionately about every customer we help

 This case is a helpful reminder that in the right circumstances, an employer can take into account factors in an employee's private life during disciplinary proceedings, provided it is not disproportionate to do so.
 Case law on what is appropriate is varied so it will be wise to take legal advice before taking action.
 Generally speaking, what is a legitimate and proportionate reason to interfere with Article 8 are:

-If the Employment team can be of any assistance in connection with disciplinary policies, procedures or concerns, please do not hesitate to get in touch with us by contacting any of our offices: Banbury, Bicester, Rugby and London.
+If the Employment team can be of any assistance in connection with disciplinary policies, procedures or concerns, please do not hesitate to get in touch with us by contacting any of our offices: Banbury, Bicester and Rugby.